-- Warranties are parts replacement only and exclude postage, labour and any other incidental cost or damage. - Warranties also exclude corrosion or damage caused by external influences such as road hazards, heat, chemicals, salt or fuel spills.
+- Warranties are parts replacement only and exclude postage, labour and any other incidental cost or damage. - Warranties also exclude corrosion or damage caused by external influences such as road hazards, heat, chemicals, salt or fuel spills. - It is the fitters and ultimately also the operator's responsibility that the bags do not rub on tyres, brake lines or other components.
+Warranty excludes damage from rubbing or poor fitment.

-The brackets in this kit are proudly made in Australia
+The brackets in this kit were proudly made by us here in Australia

 One thing we really struggle with is obtaining photos of our kits out in the real world.
-If you can send us some pics of your kit fitted and maybe some pics of your vehicle carrying a load with and without air in your bags to demonstrate their effectiveness, we sure would appreciate that.
+If you can send us some pics of your kit fitted and maybe some pics of your vehicle carrying a load with and without air in your bags to demonstrate their effectiveness, we certainly would appreciate that.